 University Galleries is comprised of three art galleries that play an integral role in the teaching mission of the School of Art + Art History, College of the Arts at the University of Florida, as well as serving the entire UF and Gainesville community.
-For the 2015-2016 academic year we have 17 varied exhibitions featuring the talent of our students, faculty and alumni.
 All exhibitions include an opening reception featuring refreshments and live music.
 We hope you will join us!

-Grinter Gallery is located in the lobby entry area of Grinter Hall, which houses Graduate School offices, and the Centers for Latin American Studies and African Studies.
-Its mission is to present art and artifacts by international and multicultural artists through student curated exhibitions.
+Constance and Linton Grinter Gallery of International Art is located in the lobby entry area of Grinter Hall, which houses Graduate School offices, and the Centers for Latin American Studies and African Studies.
+Grinter Gallery presents exhibitions organized by graduate student curators, in conjunction with the director of the galleries that feature international and multicultural artworks.
+This venue allows graduate students to learn experientially about curation and exhibition design, and visitors to experience art and artifacts from across world cultures.